markjernf/titanium-images/README.md

 * learning how to navigate the many parameters in the separator script
 * finding a good balance of script settings in a vast solution space
-* initial metal preparation
+* experimenting with initial metal preparation
-* ablation settings
+* many test sheets to calibrate ablation settings
-* slightly bent corners of the sheet causing ablation to fail there
+* learning that slightly bent corners of the sheet can cause ablation to fail there
+* finding that the xTool F1 galvo laser has less power and reflects more at the edges and especially in the corners
-* controlling bath temperature to within 0.1 degrees Celsius
+* inventing an ice water circulation system to control bath temperature to within 0.1 degrees Celsius
-* proper dunk technique
+* refining proper dunk technique
 * masking the back of the sheet
-* DPI/pixel-mapping challenges with XCS re-dithering my PNG
+* surmounting DPI/pixel-mapping challenges with XCS re-dithering my PNG
-* separations that looked right in preview and came out muddy on metal
+* troubleshooting separations that looked right in preview and came out muddy on metal (see "dot gain" below)
-* forgetting steps
+* remembering all the steps in the process
-* not cleaning enough
+* learning what steps are needed to clean enough
-* leaky cooling system diluting the bath with icy tap water
+* fixing a leaky cooling system that was diluting the bath with icy tap water
-* sparks when I touched the sheet to a spot I shouldn't
+* avoiding sparks when I touched the sheet to a spot I shouldn't
+* refining the separation process using different engines
+* realizing that the dots are actually bigger than they should be and implementing a "dot gain" algorithm to predict and then compensate for that
+* implementing proper ventilation for laser fumes and acetone and isopropyl fumes
+* isolating the anodizing room from the dust of my wood shop next door in the basement

 ## Collaborate / get in touch

-[Invite line — you specifically want to find others doing this or adjacent work.
-Example seed:]

-If you're doing anything in this space — pen-plotter anodizing, mask-and-dunk, laser-direct color, or your own version of this — I'd love to hear about it and compare notes.
-Open a [discussion](../../discussions) or an issue.

-Finished pieces are available on [Etsy → \[shop link\]](#).
-[Optional: art-show / exhibit note, e.g. "Currently showing at \[venue\]."]

-## License

-- **Code** (`ti_mosaic_separator.py` and related scripts): [MIT](LICENSE)
-- **Images and art**: see [`LICENSE-ART.md`](LICENSE-ART.md) — [placeholder,
-  e.g. CC BY-NC 4.0; not for commercial reproduction]

----

-<div align="center"><sub>[optional footer, e.g. "Built and anodized by [name] — [location/workplace note if desired]"]</sub></div>
+If you're doing anything along these lines and are interested in collaborating or are interested in trying my process, please open a [discussion](../../discussions) or an issue.
+I have well-refined python code that I will share if you're sincerely interested.